ibm-cloud-docs/sell/tutorial-pricing-svc.md

 1. Click **Pricing** > **Add ECCN**.
 1. Select **Subject to EAR/not elsewhere specified**.
 1. Click **Add**.

+## Add a UNSPSC
+{: #svc-unspsc}
+{: step}

+You can choose from a list of common UNSPSCs or search for a UNSPSC.
+If you need help with selecting the UNSPSC for your service, see [How to select UNSPSC codes?](https://help.ungm.org/hc/en-us/articles/360013132940-How-to-select-UNSPSC-codes-){: external} to find the one that applies to your product.
+For the purposes of this tutorial, select a common UNSPSC.

+1. Click **Pricing** > **Add UNSPSC**.
+2. Select **Cloud-based software as a service**.
+3. Click **Add**.

 ## Define your pricing plan
 {: #svc-plan-details}